Cyber-Duck/Silverstripe-Block-Page/README.md

     - EditorBlock
   restrict:
 ```

-Visit /dev/build?flush=all

-### Add Blocks in the CMS

-Go the the CMS and visit your Page / Object editing screen and you will see a new tab called Content Blocks.
-Here you can create new blocks, edit blocks, and re-order blocks.

-***

-## Extra Config

-### Restricting Blocks

 You can restrict certain block selections to a particular page type by passing a restrict option